rgrannell1/RHighlight/README.md

 	yourIndex.html
 ]
 ```
-Now we can work on loading this content into your page.
-Here is an example
-document head

 ### 2.1 Head

 You need to load the `rhighlight-min.js` script and a syntax theme of your choice in
-the document head. jQuery is required by RHighlight, at least at the moment.
+the document head.
+You must import jQuery as a dependency.

 ```html
 <!DOCTYPE html>